suwubee/Ceeek/docs/ceeekv1.md

 #### Server down

 If your server and/or website goes down or suddenly stops working after a few minutes of chat usage, the issue could be related to your server's Firewall.
 This usually happens as a result of an IP Address Banning (Fail2Ban) or Web Application Firewall (ModSecurity) settings.
 The multiple AJAX requests from the chat to the database are recognized as a "server attack" and so your server places a temporary block on your IP address.
 This issue should only affect you and/or your developers; visitors/users should not be affected.
-To confirm whether or not this is the issue, use a VPN service like [Hotspot Shield](https://www.hotspotshield.com/).
+To confirm whether or not this is the issue, use a VPN service.
 When the server goes down, activate the VPN to change your IP and try accessing your website again.
 If the website works normally, the issue is confirmed.
 To solve it temporarily disable fail2ban or contact your hosting support for additional support.

 #### Disable chat via JS